Updated: August 2, 2023

 Why Impose Sanctions on Russia?

 The purpose of sanctions is to either bring Russia under sanction to the negotiating table or to strengthen domestic opposition to its government and compel the population to force regime change.

 US consumers have voiced multiple complaints about international brands that have yet to pull out of Russian markets.
-A growing number of online reviews left by regular consumers on PissedConsumer.com express concern at this ‘hall of shame’ and advocate a ‘Russia boycott’.
+A growing number of online reviews left by regular consumers on PissedConsumer.com express concern at this ‘hall of shame’ and urge for taking action.

 Procter & Gamble

 Despite discontinuing its investments and reducing its product offerings in Russia, P&G remains committed to providing essential health, hygiene, and personal care items that are "needed by the many Russian families who depend on them in their daily lives."

 The National Agency on Corruption Prevention (NACP) recognized Procter & Gamble as an international sponsor of the war.
 In March 2022 the company announced the discontinuation of capital business investments in Russia and leaving only health and hygiene products in the market.
 Currently, P&G corporation owns two plants in Russia, one of which is the razors and blades Gillette factory, and employs about 2,500 people.